All Episodes

 And I'm sure some others.

-So it's it's not this is another point here, folks.
+This is another point here, folks.

-You think Wall Street's being screwed.
+You think Wall Street's being screwed?

 It isn't Wall Street.